Same as Ever

 - The silent majority, however, serve the purpose to maintain the order and stability of society and only allow the new ideas that are really thriving can be implemented.

-See Arthur Brooks's From Strength to Strength and the similar point has been mentioned by Derek Sivers too.
+See Arthur Brooks's From Strength to Strength; a similar point has been mentioned by Derek Sivers too.
 Our happiness can be considered as what we have divided by what we want.
 The higher the expectations, the higher we need to have to maintain our happiness.

-There's a wonderful story from Sum, which illustrates a world where people have succeeded in preventing dying:
+There's a wonderful story from Sum, which beautifully illustrates a hypothetical world where people have succeeded in preventing death:

 Your fantasies have cursed your realities.